mauricio-ms/perceptron-neural-network/readme.md

 Execute the class NeuralNetwork.

-The Neural Network can be configured as teh Configuration class.
+The Neural Network can be configured as the Configuration class.